newmedio/nm-gigya/README.md

 The refresh process is automatic for cookie and session authentication.
 If you are authenticating with an `Authorization` header, you will be returned a `X-Set-Authorization-Token` header with the new JWT in it.
+Additionally, the `X-Set-Authorization-Token-Expiration` header will have the new expiration time of the token.
 If you fail to use the new JWT, it will slow your app down by doing re-auths every time.

 You can also customize the refresh process if you have additional internal logic you need to apply.